Blog

-Bandwango Is Not Just for Locals
+Bandwango is Not Just for Locals

 Hurry up and wait” — that is much of what the feeling has been for DMOs throughout 2020 and 2021.
 To say it has been a rollercoaster is an understatement as the uncertainty required starting, stopping, adjusting and reacting quickly to the changing landscape.
 With the pandemic almost behind us, DMOs are preparing for yet another shift to attract visitors nationally and soon internationally to pre-pandemic levels and more.